Seeker of Legends Preview

 “Shall I retrieve your will, your Grace?” he inquired.
 Dominus smirked.

 Farkus left him then, and Dominus sighed, throwing the sheet back over his legs.
 There was a great deal for him to do in the coming days, not the least of which was dealing with the aftermath of Vi’s death…and the consequences of his actions against the Guild of Seekers.
 He’d bought off one of their Seekers, after all, and stolen the head of the Ironclad from them.
-It was perhaps the most valuable Ossae ever discovered, and the Guild knew it.
+It was perhaps the most valuable Ossae ever discovered, and the guild knew it.
 They would undoubtedly send Seekers to retrieve Vi’s personal possessions, wanting nothing more than to gain her incredible skills.
-And Dominus had a suspicion that High Seeker Zeno – the leader of the Guild – would be terribly eager to retrieve the Ironclad’s head as well.
+And Dominus had a suspicion that High Seeker Zeno – the leader of the guild – would be terribly eager to retrieve the Ironclad’s head as well.

-The Guild would be stupid to go against Dominus, of course.
+The guild would be stupid to go against Dominus, of course.
 He was the Duke of Wexford, second only in power to King Tykus himself.
 But Dominus knew that it was folly to underestimate his opponents.
 He had to assume the worst, and plan for it.

 There was another knock at the door, and Farkus returned, carrying a rolled-up piece of parchment in one hand.
 He walked up to the side of the bed, handing it to Dominus…along with a small glass tube.
 Dominus smiled.

-“Thank you, Farkus.”
+“Thank you Farkus.”

 “Do you require anything else, your Grace?”
 Farkus inquired.

 Farkus bowed, then left, closing the door behind him.
-Dominus set the metal tube on the bed, then turned to the rolled-up parchment in his hand, unrolling it and staring at the large, perfect letters at the top.
+Dominus set the metal tube on the bed, then turned to the rolled-up parchment in his hand, unrolling it and glancing at the large, perfect letters at the top.
 “Last Will & Testament,” it read.

 Dominus stared at it for a long moment, then got out of bed, crumpling the document into a loose ball and throwing it in a metal wastebasket.
 He retrieved the tube from the bed then; there was a syringe at the top, with some tinder visible at the bottom of the tube.
 It was a fire piston, technology reverse-engineered from a similar device brought by an Original hundreds of years ago.